prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The default SMTP TLS requirement.
+<p>requireTLS is the default SMTP TLS requirement.
 Note that Go does not support unencrypted connections to remote SMTP endpoints.</p>
 </td>
 </tr>